Pax Sinica: Tang dynasty

 The Tang dynasty was one of the golden ages in Chinese history and presided over another period of Pax Sinica.
 The Tang capital, Chang'an, was a major economic and cultural hub, and was the world's largest urban settlement at the time.
 The Silk Road facilitated economic and cultural exchanges between China and the outside world, with Persians and Sogdians among those who benefited the most from such exchanges with China.
 In the north, the First Turkic Khaganate was defeated and annexed; in the west, the Tang dynasty extended its control as far as modern-day Afghanistan and the Aral Sea; in the east, Tang control reached Sakhalin.
 During its peak, the Tang dynasty maintained hegemony over 72 tributary states.
 During this period, Chinese culture was revitalized and became more diverse and cosmopolitan.
 The amount of interaction between China and Japan increased; Chinese influence on Japanese culture and politics became more prominent since the Tang dynasty.

 Yuan dynasty

-The Yuan dynasty was an imperial dynasty of China ruled by ethnic Mongol and was the main successor to the Mongol Empire.
-While the Yuan dynasty is often considered a legitimate Chinese dynasty that bore the Mandate of Heaven, historians usually classify this period of peace under the Pax Mongolica.
+The Yuan dynasty was an imperial dynasty of China ruled by ethnic Mongols under Kublai Khan and was the main successor to the Mongol Empire.
+While the Yuan dynasty is often considered a legitimate Chinese dynasty that bore the Mandate of Heaven, historians usually classify this period under the Pax Mongolica as the Yuan dynasty was quite short-lived and overthrown by Zhu Yuanzhang's northern campaigns.